kjwagner613/Concentration-Game/README.md

 <br>

 ### Future Enhancements:
+1. Add title graphic to image viewer, instead of jumping in to black then the first image.
-1. Add more to quiz and option of themes for images.
+2. Add more to quiz and option of themes for images.
-2. Visual sequences in sound.
+3. Visual sequences in sound.
-3. Distrations
+4. Distrations
     - Either sound or images, depending on what type of visual sequnce the player selected, that contrast with the visual sequence.